openstack/openstack-manuals/README.rst

 Guides
 ------

 All guides are in the RST format.
-You can use tox to prepare virtual environment and build all guides::
+You can use ``tox`` to prepare virtual environment and build all guides::

-    tox -e docs
+    $ tox -e docs

 You can also build a specific guide.

 For example, to build *OpenStack End User Guide*, use the following command::

-    tox -e build -- user-guide
+    $ tox -e build -- user-guide

 You can find the root of the generated HTML documentation at::